Lucian Walkowicz: Awards and honors

 Asteroid 205599 Walkowicz, discovered by the Sloan Digital Sky Survey in 2001, was named in their honor.
 The official was published by the Minor Planet Center on 17 November 2013 (M.P.C.
 85914).

 Trademark lawsuit

 In April 2020 Walkowicz filed a trademark lawsuit against Mattel and one of its subsidiaries, American Girl.
 The lawsuit alleges that the toy-maker stole Walkowicz's likeness for the Luciana Vega astronaut doll.

 Personal life

-Walkowicz is non-binary and uses they/them pronouns.
+Walkowicz is non-binary, uses they/them pronouns, and uses the first name, Lucian.

 Walkowicz is a movement artist, practicing aerial circus arts including Aerial Silks and Lyra.
 In 2019, they premiered a piece titled “40 Orbits,” at the Scholastic Art and Writing Awards at Carnegie Hall.